ntvsx193/adonis-search/README.md

 ]
 ```

 That's all!
-Now you can use the mail provider as follows.
+Now you can use the query provider as follows.

 ## Sample